Part of key topic Meditation Practices

 2. “I’ve had the experience on retreat of getting to slow, shallow breathing and panicked because I couldn’t find the breath.
 Could you say more about just going to the knowing?”
 Answered by Ajahn Pasanno.
 [Meditation/Unusual experiences] [Tranquility] [Fear] [Knowing itself] [Mindfulness of breathing ] // [Mindfulness of body] [Investigation of states] [Nimitta] [Faith]

 3. “I have a hard time breathing normally due to congestion and athsma.
-How does one get past the initial fear, ‘I just can’t breath.
+How does one get past the initial fear, ‘I just can’t breathe.
 How am I going to do this?’”
 Answered by Ajahn Pasanno.
 [Health] [Fear] [Mindfulness of breathing ] // [Mindfulness of body] [Body scanning] [Tranquility]

 4. “At what point in your meditation do you shift to knower or witness?”
 Answered by Ajahn Pasanno.
 [Meditation/Techniques] [Knowing itself] [Mindfulness of breathing] // [Investigation of states] [Happiness] [Tranquility] [Calming meditation] [Insight meditation] [Doubt] [Desire]